-V.5.1 Factory settings
+V.10.1 Factory settings

+Since the firmware 2.4.0 the out of box C-KEY state has changed.
 In this state (Factory state) the C-KEY LED is turned off and the C-KEY contain not useable data.